Experience the World

 Internship Assistance Award

 Internship Assistance Award - The Department of Political Science offers an Internship Assistance Award to Political Science, International Studies, and Law & Constitutional Studies majors.
 This award can be used for internships or study abroad.
 There are three rounds of award decisions per academic year: December 1st, April 1st, and June 1st.
-For more information and to download an application, click here.
+For more information and to download an application, visit the political science internship page.